francescoo22/masters-thesis/chapters/2-Background.typ

 Sometimes, exclusive permissions can be too restrictive.
 Viper also allows to have fractional permissions for heap locations that can be shared but only read.
 Fractional permissions are declared with a permission amount between 0 and 1 or with the `wildcard` keyword.
 The value represented by a `wildcard` is not constant, instead it is reselected each time an expression involving a `wildcard` is identified.
-The wildcard permission amount provides a convenient way to implement duplicable read-only resources, which is often suitable for the representation of immutable data.
+The `wildcard` permission amount provides a convenient way to implement duplicable read-only resources, which is often suitable for the representation of immutable data.
 The example in @vpr-fractional shows how fractional permissions can be combined to gain full permissions (Line 6-7).
-In the same example it is also possible to see that Viper does not allow to have a permission amount greater than 1, in fact, since `wildcard` is an amount grater than 0, a situation in which `x == y == z` is not possible and so the assertion on Line 9 can be verified.
+In the same example it is also possible to see that Viper does not allow to have a permission amount greater than 1, in fact, since `wildcard` is an amount grater than 0, a situation in which `x == y == z` is not possible and so the assertion on Line 11 can be verified.

 #figure(
   caption: "Viper fractional permissions example",